tensorflow/tfjs-website/source/tutorials/model-save-load.md

 ```

 These will appear as two "Choose file" buttons in the browser that users can
-use.
-Once users have selected a model.json file and a weights file in the two
+use to select files.
+Once users have selected a model.json file and a weights
-file inputs respectively, the file objects will be available under the
+file in the two file inputs respectively, the file objects will be available
-corresponding HTML elements, and they can be used to load a `tf.Model` as
+under the corresponding HTML elements, and they can be used to load a `tf.Model`
-follows:
+as follows:

 ```js
 const jsonUpload = document.getElementById('json-upload');